dustinvtran/ml-videos/README.md

-## Video resources for machine learning
+# Video Resources for Machine Learning

 This is a collection of recorded talks at machine learning conferences, workshops, summer schools, and other programs.
 It is actively maintained; please contribute to this list by submitting a pull request!